 Help us save the much needed and important Honey Bee!

 Please read the information below to help you determine that you indeed have a Honey Bee Swarm (for bees in your walls of your house see below).
 Regardless, do not spray them!
-Visit the links below to find a beekeeper in your area.
 Beekeepers like to recover swarms and help others in the process.
 If you hang around they'll teach you some things about bees too.
 They will need to know from you the particulars like, "I have a swarm of bees the size of a football, hanging in a bush, two feet from the ground, in my front yard at 5555 East Main St, Irmo, SC."
 A beekeeper will come out, hive them, and move them to where they will have the greatest chance of survival.

 Are they Honey Bees?

 If you are unsure whether you have honey bees please visit our All About Bees page to determine if what you are seeing is actually honey bees.
-If you are seeing is a honey bee swarm then email us here to contact our swarm call coordinator to arrange for swarm removal.
-If you have bees in the walls of your home skip to the section below titled "Bees in Buildings and Trees."
+If you are seeing is a honey bee swarm then email us here to contact our Swarm Captain, David Gobbel, to arrange for swarm removal.
+If you have bees in the walls of your home, see the next section below titled "Bees in Buildings and Trees."